Supporting our nonprofits

 - Grants are not awarded to individuals.

-- If your organization has previously received a grant from the Community Grants Program, a grant reporting form for that grant must be submitted before a new proposal can be considered.
+- If your organization has previously received a grant from the Community Grants Program, a grant report form for that grant must be submitted before a new proposal can be considered.

-In 2018, two application cycles are offered with deadlines on: February 28th and August 10th.
+In 2018, one application cycle is offered with a deadline on February 28th.
 Applications are due by 11:59 pm on the deadline day.
 Applications are reviewed by the grants committee and generally, decisions are made within eight weeks.
 Please note that additional information may be requested during the review process.